Home

 Syllabus

-If you like this syllabus, you'll love the full-year 9th-Grade English Curriculum— a mega-bundle of teaching resources to get you through the entire school year!
-The year-long curriculum features over 1,400 pages of printable teaching resources: reading quizzes, discussion questions, and writing prompts for every book.
+If you like this syllabus, you'll love the full-year American Literature Curriculum — a mega-bundle of teaching resources to get you through the entire school year!
+The year-long curriculum features over 1,500 pages of printable teaching resources: discussion questions, writing prompts, and answer keys for every book.
 And it's currently on sale for over 50% off!!
-Click to learn more about the 9th-Grade English Curriculum!
+Click on this link to learn more about the American Literature Curriculum!

-Rigorous Resources is your one-stop shop for top-quality teaching resources on diverse authors.
-Every resource was created by a Ph.D. in English who has taught for 20+ years and published award-winning essays on fiction and poetry.
+Rigorous Resources is your one-stop shop for top-quality teaching resources on great literature by diverse American authors.
+Each unit was created by a Ph.D. in English with a research specialization in American literature.
+He has taught courses in American literature for over 20 years and published award-winning academic essays on American writers like Sylvia Plath and James Baldwin.

-If you have any questions about the syllabus or curriculum, please don't hesitate to get in touch via the email address below.
-I love hearing from fellow teachers who share a passion for great literature.
-I'll be eager to do everything I can to make sure you have an amazing experience with 9th-grade English!
+Finally, if you have questions about ANYTHING related to American literature, please don't hesitate to get in touch via the email address below!
+I LOVE hearing from fellow teachers who share a passion for American writers.
+And I'll be eager to do everything I can to make sure you have an amazing experience with American literature!

 Happy teaching,